RasaHQ/rasa/docs/connectors.rst

     agent.handle_channel(HttpInputChannel(5004, "/app", input_channel))

-The arguments for the ``HttpInputChannel`` are the port, the url prefix, and the input channel.
+The arguments for the HttpInputChannel are the port, the url prefix, and the input channel.
-The default endpoint for receiving facebook messenger messages is ``/webhook``, so the example above would listen for messages on ``/app/webhook``.
-This is the url you should add in the facebook developer portal.
-N.b. if you do not set the ``slack_channel`` keyword argument, messages will by delivered back to the user who sent them.
+The default endpoint for receiving messages is /webhook, so the example above would listen for messages on /app/webhook.
+This is the url you should add in the OAuth & Permissions section.
+N.b. if you do not set the slack_channel keyword argument, messages will by delivered back to the user who sent them.

 .. note::